What is Siam Park officially?

 One thing's for sure, residents and tourists alike, we're all here for the weather.
 We enjoy nothing better than chillin' on the beach with a drink which is exactly why we go to Siam Park.
 So why not go to the beach?

-Because at Siam Park, the parking is free and very close by, plus there are changing rooms, bathrooms and safety deposit boxes and free Wifi.
-The beach area is immaculately clean with beautiful surroundings, the sunbeds and parasols are free and plentiful and, possibly the most important factor, there's nobody hassling me to buy a blanket, braid my hair or give me a massage.
+The beach area is immaculately clean with beautiful surroundings, the sunbeds and parasols are free and plentiful, and, possibly the most important factor, there's nobody hassling me to buy a blanket, braid my hair, or give me a massage.

 Overall rating: 5/5